BarcodX

 Zero-Suppression Logic

-A UPC-E barcode represents a standard 12-digit UPC-A code but removes redundant zeros in the manufacturer and item fields.
-Not every UPC-A can be compressed into a UPC-E; it is only possible for codes with specific zero-padding patterns defined by GS1.
+A UPC-E barcode represents a standard 12-digit UPC-A code, but it systematically removes redundant zeros found in the GS1 manufacturer prefix and the item reference fields.

 The 8-Digit Structure

-While the barcode physically represents 8 digits, it is often entered into systems as a compressed 6-digit string:
+While the barcode physically represents 8 digits under the bars, it is often entered into retail ERP systems as a compressed 6-digit string:

-- Check Digit: The final digit, derived from the original UPC-A checksum.
+• Check Digit: The final digit, derived algorithmically from the original 12-digit UPC-A checksum prior to suppression.

 Technical Specs